A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Conclusion

 One of the advantages of our MSC approach is that it allows different levels of protection for FPC and QPP errors.
 For example, consider a logical qubit encoded in four logical MZMs located at twist defects.
 One can protect against FPC errors by increasing the separation between twists, and one can protect against QPP errors by increasing the weights of the logical MZMs.
 These quantities may be tuned independently (without sacrificing twist separation), to tailor codes for given FPC and QPP error rates.

 Regarding potential realizations, a key requirement for the MSC with twists is the ability to create superpositions of parities of various subsets of microscopic Majoranas.
-This requires a setup where a definite parity is required only for the the entire collection of $2n$ Majoranas.
+This requires a setup where a definite parity is required only for the entire collection of $2n$ Majoranas.
 (This is distinct from MSCs that are effectively bosonic surface codes~\cite{Realistic_MSC,Roadmap_to_MSCs,QC_with_MFCs} based on qubits sparsely encoded~\cite{MZM_TQC_Review2015} in small groups of Majoranas.)
 A proposal for such a MSC setup exists based on the proximity effect in topological insulators~\cite{MjFerm_Surface_Code}, and analogous constructions are expected to be possible for superconducting hybrid structures based on two-dimensional electron gases or spin-orbit nanowires~\cite{Lutchyn_Review_2018,Nanowire_Review_2021}.
-The stabilizer measurement scheme outlined in Ref.~\onlinecite{MjFerm_Surface_Code}, using topological transmon ingredients~\cite{Top_Transmon2011}, can in principle be used to implement the manipulations we used in our scheme to compute with the MSC.
-However further work is needed to identify the most suitable setups and to develop designs allowing efficient and flexible measurements.
+The stabilizer measurement scheme outlined in Ref.~\cite{MjFerm_Surface_Code}, using topological transmon ingredients~\cite{Top_Transmon2011}, can in principle be used to implement the manipulations we used in our scheme to compute with the MSC.